Advancing Reforms at the Regional and Local Levels

 San Joaquin Valley

-Smart Growth California has been working with funders in the San Joaquin Valley since 2012 and in May 2016, Smart Growth California organized a meeting for 31 funders, where the funders agreed to launch a new funder working group.
-The group will support funder learning and joint action in order to promote healthy, equitable communities and sustainable natural systems throughout the San Joaquin Valley.
-Smart Growth California staffs this new funder collaborative.
+Smart Growth California has been working with funders in the San Joaquin Valley since 2012, and in May 2016 organized a meeting for 31 funders, where the funders agreed to launch a new funder working group.
+Now the fastest growing workgroup in our statewide network, this group supports funder learning and joint action in order to promote healthy, equitable communities and sustainable natural systems throughout the San Joaquin Valley.
+In 2019, the workgroup launched an effort to promote equitable governance in the Central Valley through joint investing in power building for sustainable and equitable water and land use practices.
+Smart Growth California coordinates this funder collaborative.
 Learn more about the San Joaquin Valley funder working group.

 San Diego and Sacramento